-This course is ONLY for 5th Edition Applicants: This course focuses on the experimental evaluation of behavioral interventions through the systematic manipulation of independent variables to analyze their effects on treatment.
+This course focuses on the experimental evaluation of behavioral interventions through the systematic manipulation of independent variables to analyze their effects on treatment.
 The application and practical and ethical considerations are discussed in depth for each of the following single-subject experimental designs: (a) multiple baselines, (b) changing criterion, (c) alternating treatments, and (d) withdrawal designs.
 Additionally, component and parametric analyses are discussed.

 Students attend weekly classes and will conduct two individual behavioral research projects that analyze data according to 2 different experimental designs studied in this course.
 Both projects need to include a rationale for the selection of the design, clear analysis and interpretation of the results, a clear depiction of behavioral data using tables and graphs, a rationale for the selected measurement system, and a statement of how the selected design helps advance our understanding of an important behavioral question.